TanStack/table/docs/api.md

   - **Some of these headers may be materialized as placeholders**
   - See [Header Group Properties](#headergroup-properties) for more information
 - `headers: Array<Column>`
-  - An **nested** array of final header objects, **similar in structure to the original columns configuration option, but rebuilt for ordering**
+  - A **nested** array of final header objects, **similar in structure to the original columns configuration option, but rebuilt for ordering**
   - Each contains the headers that are displayed underneath it.
   - **Some of these headers may be materialized as placeholders**
   - See [Column Properties](#column-properties) for more information